 Utilities – Electricity, gas and water

-After realising that I had not paid any of these accounts myself since September 2013 and that I had no clue how the system worked in Portugal I was apprehensive about opening them myself.
-Fortunately I was saved by by our new landlord, Jorge, who offered to come with me to set them up.
+After realising that I had not paid any of these accounts myself since September 2013 and I had no clue how the system worked in Portugal I was apprehensive about opening them myself.
+Fortunately, I was saved by our new landlord, Jorge, who offered to come with me to set them up.

 He arrived the following day.

-As the water department office was across the road from the apartment we made this our first stop.
-We walked in and came face to face with an unhappy-looking lady who made it very clear that there was 'Não ingles' with her.
-Confronted with her attitude I was very pleased that Jorge had come with me.
+As the water department office was across the road from the apartment, we made this our first stop.
+We walked in and came face to face with an unhappy-looking lady who made it noticeably clear that there was 'Não ingles' with her.
+Confronted with her attitude, I was pleased that Jorge had come with me.
 Not even a smile or attempt to speak Portuguese would thaw her frosty face.
 So, Jorge handled her "Monday-and-I-hate-work-and-foreigners" attitude with diplomacy as she processed the transfer.

 Our next stop was the electricity and gas department in Aveiro.
-On arrival, I had my first experience of the endemic mandatory machine printed appointment slip and after taking one we waited for our number to come up on the display.
-I've since learned that these exist in many (sometimes unexpected places like the butcher in the supermarket) and not taking one will result in a long wait.
+On arrival, I had my first experience of the endemic mandatory machine-printed appointment slip.
+After taking one, we waited for our number to come up on the display.
+I've since learned that these exist in many (sometimes unexpected places like the butcher in the supermarket), and not taking one will result in a long wait.